https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 Interested in crocheting?
 Want to know where to start?

-Last year I posted blogs about the 3 general crochet stitches (single, half, double), how to choose your yarn, what type of hooks are fantastic to use, and how to start circular projects, so I thought I would put these topics and a few more in a chronological order for people who are interested in starting to crochet.
+Last year, I wrote blogs covering the three basic crochet stitches (single, half, double), selecting the right yarn, the best types of hooks to use, and beginning circular projects.
+I decided to organize these topics, along with a few additional ones, in a chronological order for those interested in starting to crochet.

 No. 1, pick your project